VANKYO Leisure 470 Projector Review

 0

 The VANKYO Leisure 470 is a portable entry-level projector with a 720p native resolution.
-You can use it to mirror videos from your phone, play media from a USB flash drive or SD card, or plug in various devices via HDMI, VGA, and a 3.5mm AV input.
+You can use it to mirror videos from your phone, play media from a USB flash drive or SD card, or connect various devices via HDMI, VGA, or a 3.5mm AV input.
 It can project images from 30 to 110 inches and has a built-in 3W speaker.

 Our Verdict